floe/backscrub/README.md

   - Skype 8.58.0.93 (works)
   - guvcview 2.0.5 (works)
   - Chrome 80.0.3987.87 (b0rks, might be an issue with v4l2loopback)

+## Limitations

+As usual: pull requests welcome.
+  - Only works with Linux, because that's what I use.
+  - Needs a webcam that can produce raw YUYV pixel format.
+Extending to the common YUV420 format should be trivial.
+  - CPU hog: maxes out two cores on my 2.7 GHz i5 machine for just 10 FPS.

 ### Other links